callum-hart/immutable-styles/docs.md

 **JSX**

-- Immutable Styles can be written using JSX.
-- Provides syntax sugar for calling `ImmutableStyles.createStyle(element, attrs, ...children)`.
-- The example above re-written in JSX looks like:
+Immutable Styles can be written using JSX - which provides syntax sugar for calling `ImmutableStyles.createStyle(element, attrs, ...children)`.
+The example above re-written in JSX looks like:

 ```jsx